hamadmarri/TT-CPU-Scheduler/README.md

 * Add sub-kconfig option to TT for full tasks accounting/stats -> to allow clamp feature and fix pstate issues
 * Separate patch for high values of HZ's
 * Separate patch for RT
+* Separate patch for a TT version which is based on CFS (to have full CFS features)

 Thank you